DanielEmeka2003/Nc/Nc programming language/README.md

   - For iterator loop (Similar to for loops in the Rust programming language)
   - While loop (Similar to for loops in the C and C++ programming languages)
 - Interfaces via Contract and impl (Similar to trait and impls in Rust)
-- Language defined generic string interface
+- Language defined generic unicode string interface that supports extensive unicode functionalities
 - Robust compile time evaluation semantics
 - Explicit and implicit default value argument entry
 - Value argument list generators (Allows value list generation in any value argument entry)